razonyang/fastrouter/README.md

 FastRouter is a fast, flexible HTTP router written in Go.

-FastRouter exports options to custom router, such as `TrailingSlashesPolicy`, `PanicHandler`, `OptionsHandler`, `MethodNotAllowedHandler`, `NotFoundHandler` and so on.
+FastRouter contains some customizable options, such as `TrailingSlashesPolicy`, `PanicHandler`, `OptionsHandler`, `MethodNotAllowedHandler`, `NotFoundHandler` and so on.

 FastRouter also provides some useful features, such as **grouping** and **middleware**.